liferay/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 portlet and setting up a new portlet preference for it.

-First, if your Location Listing portlet doesn't already have a configuration *Setup* page, you'll need to follow the steps below; otherwise, skip these steps.
+First, if your Location Listing portlet doesn't already have a configuration *Setup* page, you'll need to follow the steps below to create one.
 To check to see if your portlet has the Setup configuration page, click the portlet's wrench/gear icon in the upper right corner and select *Configuration*.

 1. To create a new configuration page, open `portlet.xml` and insert the following lines after the Location Listing portlet's `</portlet-class>` tag: